 Hamers solicitors of Hull, conveniently located close to the A63 and the Humber Bridge offer notarial services to the local community.

 Hull, HU4 7DY

 Mandatory Information for Notary Public clients

 The service provided by me is that of a Notary Public carrying out all permitted notarial activities including, where appropriate, arranging legalisation of documents and sending them to their destination.
 An essential part of a notary’s role is to maintain and keep records.
 You can view details of how I handle your data on request.

-The fee for this transaction will be based on the time spent in completing the documentation based on my charge rate of £215 per hour.
+The fee for a transaction will be based on the time spent in completing the documentation based on my charge rate of £250 per hour.
 The fee charged may include time spent on preliminary advice, drafting and preparation time, making and receiving telephone calls, correspondence written and received in all formats, arranging legalisation and record keeping.
 In most cases we can agree on a fixed fee before commencing work.

 Payment can be made by debit or credit card on the day I see you or I will send an invoice to you for payment.

 Occasionally unforeseen or unusual issues arise during the course of the matter which may result in a revision of my fee estimate.
 Examples of this could include where additional documents are required to be notarised, additional translations or legalisations are needed to meet the requirements of the receiving jurisdiction, third party fees are adjusted to reflect external factors such as fuel price changes and so on.
 I will notify you of any changes in the fee estimate as soon as possible.

 Each notarial matter is different and the requirements will vary according to whether the client is a private individual or a company.
 Some of the typical key stages are likely to include: